susieM123/Regression/README.md

 ## Objectives

-In this project, you will implement an analysis pipeline to apply and interpret linear regression on the Iris dataset and other CSV-based datasets.
+In this project, you will apply and interpret linear and polynomial regression on the Iris dataset and other CSV-based datasets.
 You will enhance your plotting functions to visualize fitted regression lines and explore how overfitting can occur when modeling data.

 ## Goals